 In his [Chaucer’s] poetry we find the essential spirit both of the age that was passing and of the age that was to come.French

-According to him, Chaucer’s poetry represents to ages; his own age and age that was to come.
-We must agree that he is true to the extent that we find essential spirit of the age in which Chaucer was living.
-“The Prologue to the Canterbury Tales” is remarkable example of it.
+According to him, Chaucer’s poetry represents two ages; his own age and the age that was to come.
+We must agree that he is true to the extent that we find the essential spirit of the age in which Chaucer was living.
+“The Prologue to the Canterbury Tales” is a remarkable example of it.
 As regards the upcoming age, it is already said that literature has a universal appeal.

-Geoffrey Chaucer belongs to medieval era and can only be called representative of his age if we find genial representation of life of medieval time in his poetry.
+Geoffrey Chaucer belongs to the medieval era and can only be called representative of his age if we find a genial representation of the life of medieval times in his poetry.
 Two elements of Chaucer’s work are amusing and keep his work fresh.
-First one is that he was a good story teller.
+The first one is that he was a good storyteller.
 Secondly, his imagery is realistic.
 It is because Geoffrey Chaucer is representative of his age and he has introduced real people to us.
 He presents every class of his society.
 However, he missed two classes.
-Elite class of kings and extremely low class of beggars.
+The elite class of kings and the extremely low class of beggars.

 No fictional Character:

 None of the characters from “The Prologue to the Canterbury Tales” is unrealistic or fictional.
 They seem alive.
 It is, therefore, critics call these characters “Chaucer’s Lively Creations”.
-We do not only see them but also feel and listen their stories.
-They talk, laugh, crack jokes and tell stories in a way to Canterbury.
+We do not only see them but also feel and listen to their stories.
+They talk, laugh, crack jokes and tell stories on their way to Canterbury.
 Hence, they seem realistic from every angle.
-It straightens the stance that Geoffrey Chaucer is the representative of his age because he portrays realistic character and representation of realistic characters is possible only if a poet sketches actual life.
+It strengthens the stance that Geoffrey Chaucer is the representative of his age because he portrays realistic characters and representation of realistic characters is possible only if a poet sketches actual life.

 Geoffrey Chaucer as Class Representative of His Age:

 Chaucer, in “The Prologue to the Canterbury Tales”, presents at least one person from every class.
-It is enough to call Geoffrey Chaucer representative of his age.
-One can witness typical medieval age of Chaucer through “The Prologue to the Canterbury Tales”.
-Each character shows different perspective of life of that age.
-Chaucer has presented following major classes:
+It is enough to call Geoffrey Chaucer a representative of his age.
+One can witness the typical medieval age of Chaucer through “The Prologue to the Canterbury Tales”.
+Each character shows a different perspective of the life of that age.
+Chaucer has presented the following major classes:

 Chaucer has presented his whole nation but it does not mean that he gives biased opinions.
-In fact, “The Prologue to the Canterbury Tales” is entirely opinion-less.
-He may be patriotic but he does not stop himself to reveal corruption of his era.
+In fact, “The Prologue to the Canterbury Tales” is entirely opinionless.
+He may be patriotic but he does not stop himself to reveal the corruption of his era.
 He presents dishonest merchants, corrupt summoners, unkind doctors and incompetent lawyers but at the same time balances his book through brave knights, charitable parsons and knowledgeable clerks.
-This unbiased attitude of Chaucer forces us to believe on his realistic characters through which we can get acquaintance with his age.
+This unbiased attitude of Chaucer forces us to believe in his realistic character through which we can get acquainted with his age.

 No Political and Social Problem:

-It is also matter of fact that Chaucer does not talk about ups and downs of his age.
-He has nowhere demonstrated social problems of his society nor has he mentioned political breakdown of his age.
-He presents common life of every person no matter in which profession he is.
-Chaucer has no concern with political and social system.
+It is also a matter of fact that Chaucer does not talk about the ups and downs of his age.
+He has nowhere demonstrated the social problems of his society nor has he mentioned the political breakdown of his age.
+He presents the common life of every person no matter in which profession he is.
+Chaucer has no concern with the political and social systems.
 He puts every character in front of his readers as it is.
-He does not give his opinion but uses technique of satire freely.
+He does not give his opinion but uses the technique of satire freely.

 Every class has some typical qualities.
 For example, Knights felt pleasure in standing behind their masters at mealtimes.
-Women tried to find new ways of temptation as evident from “Wife of Bath”.
-Majority of religious class took interest in making money by hook or crook.
-Traders were also interested in the money while dishonestly trading goods.
-Similarly, doctors also earned huge amount of money due to the plague.
+Women tried to find new ways of temptation as evident from the character of “Wife of Bath”.
+The majority of the religious classes took interest in making money by hook or crook.
+Traders were also interested in money while dishonestly trading goods.
+Similarly, doctors also earned a huge amount of money due to the plague.
 They become rich during the pestilence.
 In this way, Geoffrey Chaucer becomes representative of each class of his own age while demonstrating their typical classic qualities.

-“The Prologue to the Canterbury Tales” is about epic contemporary society of 14th Century.
-Geoffrey Chaucer being close observer of human nature has sketched reality in his book due to which he is called representative of his age.
-In real meanings he has gives us a convincing gallery of his era in “The Prologue to the Canterbury Tales”.
+“The Prologue to the Canterbury Tales” is about an epic contemporary society of the 14th Century.
+Geoffrey Chaucer is a close observer of human nature and sketched reality in his book, hence, he is called representative of his age.
+In real meaning, he gives us a convincing gallery of his era in “The Prologue to the Canterbury Tales”.